datacamp/courses-introduction-to-python/chapter3.md

 Let's say the Moon's orbit around planet Earth is a perfect circle, with a radius `r` (in km) that is defined in the script.

 *** =instructions
-- So a selective import of the `math` package: you only want to use the `radians` function.
+- Perform a selective import from the `math` package: you only want to use the `radians` function.
 - Calculate the distance the Moon has travelled if it covered an angle of 12 degrees.
 Assign the result to `dist`.
 You can calculate this as $r \phi$, where $r$ is the radius and $\phi$ is the angle in radians.
-To convert an angle in degrees to an angle in radians, use the `radians()` function, that you just imported.
+To convert an angle in degrees to an angle in radians, use the `radians()` function, which you just imported.
 - Print out `dist`.

 *** =hint